 The past few years have seen an explosion of skin care products labelled as "natural" or "organic".
 In many cases, these products claim to be healthier, safer and more effective, and whether they truly are or not is an important question for consumers.
 Sun creams marketed as "natural" are often mineral sunscreens that contain only the ultraviolet filters titanium dioxide and zinc oxide.
 While both titanium dioxide and zinc oxide are naturally-occurring, they are heavily processed and refined for use in sunscreens, making the term "natural" somewhat misleading.

 In scientific terms, the mineral ultraviolet filters are known as physical filters.
-They are inert metals that sit on the skin and absorb, scatter or reflect light (in contrast to chemical filters such as avobenzone or octocrylene that work by absorbing light and convert it to heat).
-Physical filters have the advantage of being gentle, stable (meaning that they are not degraded by sunlight) and nonallergenic.
+They are inert metals that sit on the skin and absorb, scatter or reflect light (in contrast to chemical filters such as avobenzone or octocrylene that work by absorbing light and converting it to heat).
+Physical filters have the advantage of being gentle, stable (they are not degraded by sunlight) and nonallergenic.
 Their disadvantage rests with the fact that zinc oxide is less efficient than the chemical filters; ounce for ounce, it generally provides a lesser degree of protection, and so larger quantities of it need to be used in a formulation.
-Depending on the percentage used and the size of the sunscreen particles, physical filters may also leave a white cast, and there is some concern that this, along with the thick texture of many mineral sunscreens, may discourage some from applying these products as liberally as is needed.
+Depending on the percentage used and the size of the sunscreen particles, physical filters may also leave a white cast, and there is some concern that this, along with the thick texture of many mineral sunscreens, may discourage some from applying these products as liberally as is needed to provide adequate protection.

 The lower efficiency of some mineral sunscreens has been illustrated by Consumer Reports.
 Each year, they independently test dozens of sunscreens sold on the US market for their UVB and UVA protection, as well as for water resistance.
 An analysis of four years of their data found that only 26% of the "natural" sunscreens tested met their SPF claims (in contrast to 58% of "chemical" sunscreens).
 One of the sunscreens they tested claimed an SPF of 50 and registered an SPF of 8, and none of the "natural" sunscreens they tested scored highly enough to make their recommended list.